rizac/sdaas/README.md

 ## Installation

 Always work within a virtual environment.
-Assuming you are on a terminal, in the directory where you cloned this repository,
+From a terminal, in the directory where you cloned this repository (last argument of `git clone`),

 1. create a virtual environment (once):